Car battery corrosion is a normal sign of battery wear and tear.

 2. Protective Coating

-You can use a protective battery grease or petroleum jelly on the battery terminal to prevent corrosion.
+You can use protective battery grease or petroleum jelly on the battery terminal to prevent corrosion.
 Battery grease lasts longer than petroleum jelly when exposed to engine heat as it’s silicone-based.

 Alternatively, a rust inhibitor spray could also work just as well.